joeapodaca/PyBer_Analysis/README.md

 ![Box and Wisker](https://github.com/joeapodaca/PyBer_Analysis/blob/main/analysis/Fig4.png)

 With all these drivers in urban cities, how many people need a ride?
-You can see in the Box and Whisker plot below that the urban cities have also have the most riders.
+In the Box and Whisker plot below the urban cities also have the most riders.

 ![Box and Wisker](https://github.com/joeapodaca/PyBer_Analysis/blob/main/analysis/Fig2.png)